Manipur (princely state): The 'Manipur Expedition'

-The 20th century: Twilight and end of the princely state
+Princely state under British Raj

 The child ruler Churachand belonged to a side branch of the Manipur royal family, so that all the main contenders to the throne were bypassed.
 While he was a minor the affairs of state were administered by the British Political Agent, which facilitated the introduction and implementation of reforms.
 The first paved road to Manipur was inaugurated in 1900 —until then there had been no proper roads to reach the kingdom— and this improvement in communication facilitated a visit by Viceroy Lord Curzon in 1901.

 Raja Churachand was formally declared king in 1907 after completing education in Ajmer.

 In 1918 he was given the privilege to use the title 'Maharaja' and during his reign Manipur enjoyed a period of relative peace and prosperity.
 In 1934 king Churachand was knighted by the British, becoming Sir Churachandra Singh.

 Between March 1944 and July 1944 part of Manipur and the Naga Hills District of Assam Province were occupied by the Imperial Japanese Army.
-The capital Imphal was shelled on 10 May 1942.
+The capital Imphal was shelled on 10 May 1944.

-The last ruler of the Kingdom of Manipur was Maharaja Bodhchandra Singh.
-He ruled between 1941 and 1949.